Mijukuu/CupOfTea/README.md

 This project was developed as part of a team collaboration.

 My primary contributions included:
-- Designing and implementing backend APIs using Express.js
+- Designed and implemented backend APIs using Express.js
-- Structuring MongoDB schemas for users, posts, and interactions
+- Structured MongoDB schemas for users, posts, messaging, and moderation workflows
+- Built the full direct messaging system (interface and backend logic)
+- Developed moderation features, including admin/moderator functionality and controls
-- Building core application logic for post creation, filtering, and routing
+- Contributed to post creation and filtering features
-- Implementing authentication and session handling
-- Integrating major application components into a cohesive system
+- Led integration across application components to ensure a cohesive and functional system

 ---